Water Plant Membrane Conversion

 A creative design layout made extensive use of existing buildings as all new systems were placed within the confines of the existing footprint.
 Complex construction sequencing allowed the plant to continuously treat water while the facilities underwent a complete transformation during construction.

-The project received a 2010 ACEC Wisconsin Best of State Award.
+The project received an ACEC Wisconsin Best of State Award.